Expert Advice On Improving Your Home

 Generally, whole-system HVAC installation or replacement takes between one and three days.
 Installing or replacing a furnace or air conditioning unit takes anywhere from about half a day up to two days.
 The exact amount of time will depend on factors like the size of your home, how easily accessible different sections are, and whether your technician finds any problems.

 For a 2,000-square-foot home, you'll need between 2.5 and 5 tons of air conditioning capacity.
-In East Whittier, you'll probably want to purchase a unit on the higher end of this range.
-For a house over 1,000 square feet, central air is likely to be more effective for cooling than window units.
+In East Whittier, you'll probably want to choose a unit that's on the higher end of this range.
+If your home is larger than 1,000 square feet, central air will usually be more effective than window units for cooling.

 For a 2,000-square-foot home, you should also look for a furnace that is between 50,000 and 80,000 BTUs (British thermal units).
 In East Whittier, you may be able to make do with a lower-capacity furnace.